Lambrie/Lambrie.github.io/_posts/2020-06-19-send-sms-using-zoomconnect.md

 ### ZoomConnect Module
 ZoomConnect is a South African based company providing simple and reliable access to bulk SMS solutions for companies, organizations, and individuals.

-ZoomConnect exposes a number of API's to interact with their platform.
+ZoomConnect exposes several API's to interact with their platform.
 The ZoomConnect_sdk module is a Python wrapper for these API's, enabling a developer to use these APIs without struggling through the process of setting up the integration.

 To start using ZoomConnect you must first create an account([ZoomConnect](https://www.zoomconnect.com/app/account/signup "ZoomConnect Signup")).
-Once an account is create login and genarte an API Token.
+Once an account is created login and generate an API Token.
 Remember to keep this token safe and secure.

 Download the [ZoomConnect_sdk](https://pypi.org/project/zoomconnect-sdk/0.0.1/) module using pip:
 ```